alanzfu/HRprep-Hackathon/README.md

 - User fills out inputs with following fields
   - name
   - title
-  - chart type
+  - chart type (make sure input is one of the three)
   - labels (separated by comma)
-  - data (separated by comma)
+  - data (separated by comma, make sure length matches labels length, or labels is 0 in length)
 - Button: Verify/Submit to create Chart
 -Scroll/click to load additional charts created by others